jhades/angular2-redux-store/README.md

  - fix toggle all
  - review buildTodos - it should be the responsibility of the action to return a new valid state, not the backend service
  - middleware mechanism
- - ensure cross browser support
- - undo /redo middleware?
+ - undo /redo
  - tests

  - docs
  - typings
+ - ensure cross browser support